-How To Paint on Fabric
+How To Paint on Fabric with Acrylic Paint

-My directions are pretty simple.
+My directions on how to paint on fabric are pretty simple.

-3. Water down your paint slightly.
+- Water down your paint slightly.
 Not too runny.

 - Prepare your brush for a DRY BRUSH technique by wiping excess paint off your brush onto paper.

-4. Brush lightly without pressing too hard several times until the desired color appears.
+- Brush lightly without pressing too hard several times until the desired color appears.

-5. Peel your tape off as soon as you’re done painting and repeat the other side of the towel.
+- Peel your tape off as soon as you’re done painting and repeat the other side of the towel.

-Wash on cold and dry on normal.
+After you’ve set the paint, you can wash on cold and dry normally.
 They may fade a bit, but you’ll be ok, it only makes them more vintage. 🙂

 This project didn’t take a lot of time.
 The taping is the time-consuming part.
 I whipped up 6 or 7 towels in about 30 min.
 The dry brush technique doesn’t give a solid painted look…….I love the worn vintage look.
 Didn’t I tell you these would make the perfect gift?